Isocitrate dehydrogenase 1: Function

 As an isocitrate dehydrogenase, IDH1 catalyzes the reversible oxidative decarboxylation of isocitrate to yield α-ketoglutarate (α-KG) as part of the TCA cycle in glucose metabolism.
+IDH1 interacts with isocitrate and a divalent metal ion cofactor, typically Mg2+ or Mn2+, which plays a crucial role in stabilizing the negatively charged intermediates formed during the enzymatic reaction.
+It undergoes oxidation at the hydroxyl group on the C2 carbon, a reaction that removes electrons and produces oxalosuccinate.
+During this step, NAD(P)+ acts as an electron acceptor, transforming into NAD(P)H by gaining these electrons.
+Subsequently, oxalosuccinate undergoes decarboxylation, meaning it loses a carbon dioxide molecule, resulting in the formation of α-ketoglutarate.
 This step also allows for the concomitant reduction of nicotinamide adenine dinucleotide phosphate (NADP+) to reduced nicotinamide adenine dinucleotide phosphate (NADPH).
 Since NADPH and α-KG function in cellular detoxification processes in response to oxidative stress, IDH1 also indirectly participates in mitigating oxidative damage.
 In addition, IDH1 is key to β-oxidation of unsaturated fatty acids in the peroxisomes of liver cells.
 IDH1 also participates in the regulation of glucose-induced insulin secretion.
 Notably, IDH1 is the primary producer of NADPH in most tissues, especially in brain.
 Within cells, IDH1 has been observed to localize to the cytoplasm, peroxisome, and endoplasmic reticulum.

 Under hypoxic conditions, IDH1 catalyzes the reverse reaction of α-KG to isocitrate, which contributes to citrate production via glutaminolysis.
 Isocitrate can also be converted into acetyl-CoA for lipid metabolism.

 Mutation

 IDH1 mutations are heterozygous, typically involving an amino acid substitution in the active site of the enzyme in codon 132.
+These mutations are somatic, meaning they primarily occur in cells that can become cancerous, such as those in brain and bone tumors.
 The mutation results in a loss of normal enzymatic function and the abnormal production of 2-hydroxyglutarate (2-HG).
 It has been considered to take place due to a change in the binding site of the enzyme.
 2-HG has been found to inhibit enzymatic function of many alpha-ketoglutarate dependent dioxygenases, including histone and DNA demethylases, causing widespread changes in histone and DNA methylation and potentially promoting tumorigenesis.